getzinj/Stonequest/README.md

 "The Bard's Tale" by Electronic Arts, and Moria, a public domain game.
 I attempted to capture the best of these games within the framework of "Wizardry".
-The result is a game that I feel is the best fantasy/simulation around, and the biggest source of plagerized material in the world!
+The result is a game that I feel is the best fantasy/simulation around, and the biggest source of plagerized *(sic)* material in the world!
 I feel that this game contains the best of all three of the above games, plus all the other little odds and ends I threw in on a warped whim.